PML-Q minister’s resignation: PM House swings into action

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The Prime Minister House has established contact with Chaudhry brothers after the failure of the Punjab government to remove reservations of the PML-Q about the resignation of provincial minister Ammar Yasir.
+LAHORE: The Prime Minister House has established contact with Chaudhry brothers after the failure of the Punjab government to remove reservations of the PML-Q over the resignation of provincial minister Ammar Yasir.

 A meeting between the prime minister and Chaudhry brothers is expected today (Sunday).
 According to the Prime Minister House, all the reservations of the Chaudhry brothers will be addressed.
 It said there were no differences with the coalition partners.

-LAHORE: The Prime Minister House has established contact with Chaudhry brothers after the failure of the Punjab government to remove reservations of the PML-Q about the resignation of provincial minister Ammar Yasir.
+LAHORE: The Prime Minister House has established contact with Chaudhry brothers after the failure of the Punjab government to remove reservations of the PML-Q over the resignation of provincial minister Ammar Yasir.

 A meeting between the prime minister and Chaudhry brothers is expected today (Sunday).
 According to the Prime Minister House, all the reservations of the Chaudhry brothers will be addressed.
 It said there were no differences with the coalition partners.